Poly 90 Low Odor Coating – Our #1 liquid. Basecoat & Topcoat

 Answer: Poly 90 is best left in the bucket.
 In fact this is one of its great features is that it will hang out in the bucket unlike many Polyaspartics.
 Pour on the floor, flat squeegee and 3/8″ nap backroll as you go is the methodology.
 Once on the floor you have 5 to 15 minutes to work with it.

-Question: Can you pigment Poly 90
+Question: Which pigment will make Poly 90 a solid color?

-Answer: Yes.
-We have Poly Pigments
+Answer: We have Poly Pigments

 that can be added to make it a solid color.
-One of our quart size pigments will pigment up to 4 gallons of Poly 90
+One of our quart size pigments will pigment up to 4 gallons of Poly 90 (or Poly 85 slow)